rishabh022298/direct-stiffness-method/README.md

-# 3D Frame Solver using the Direct Stiffness Method
+# Direct Stiffness Method and Elastic Critical Load Analysis

-This repository provides a robust and modular implementation of a **3D Frame Solver** using the **Direct Stiffness Method**.
-It is designed to analyze 3D frames under various loading and boundary conditions using Python and **NumPy**.
+This repository provides a robust and modular implementation of a **3D Frame Solver** using the **Direct Stiffness Method** and **Elastic Critical Load Analysis**.
-*Various files are included, user is required to edit **example.py** for analysing the in class example.* Please go through the section "Input Format" before moving to analysing the in class example.
+*Various files are included, user is required to edit **Direct_Stiffness_Method_and_Buckling_Analysis.ipynb ** for analysing the in class example.* Please go through the section "Input Format" before moving to analysing the in class example.

 ---